maksliu/valid/README.md

 }
 ```

-The method `validation.Validate()` will run through the rules in the order that they are listed.
+The method `valid.Validate()` will run through the rules in the order that they are listed.
 If a rule fails
 the validation, the method will return the corresponding error and skip the rest of the rules.
 The method will
 return nil if the value passes all validation rules.